-3.2.
-SCOPE
+3.2.SCOPE

-The present Policy contains the main principles to be followed by the Company' Portfolio Management Function for the integration of ESG matters, assessment of Sustainability Risks and consideration of PAIs into the investment process, as well as for the ongoing monitoring by the Risk Management Function of the proper application of this Policy.
+The present Policy contains the main principles to be followed by the Company and any

+Delegated Investment Managers for the integration of ESG matters, assessment of Sustainability

+Risks and consideration of PAIs into the investment process, as well as for the ongoing

+monitoring by the Risk Management Function of the proper application of this Policy.

 3.3.
 APPLICATION

 The Company considers ESG and sustainability matters through the following:

+ESG POIICY Author: Debska

+Date of last review 11/10/2024

+Page 7 of 28

 A. ESG Corporate strategy, by:

-- Adopting the necessary documentation (policies and procedures) required under the ESG relevant legislation, regulations, guidelines or principles of best practice, and including, without being limited to this Policy and the Voting Rights Policy; - b) The integration of ESG factors, consideration of PAIs and assessment of Sustainability Risks in the investment process; - c) The creation of specific investment products available in the commercial offering of the Company (e.g. ESG-focused Investment Products). - B. ESG Framework, where the ESG documentation is complemented by processes, controls and activities to ensure the consistent and correct application of the ESG Policy. - C. Organization, with the creation of a sustainable and ESG-oriented structure (including in terms of approach to HR organization and management, training, governance) inspired inter-alia by the principles shared throughout the Azimut Group, as expressed by Azimut Holding S.p.A. (holding Company of Azimut Life) recalled in Section 5 and 6 of this Policy.
+a) Adopting the necessary documentation (policies and procedures) required under the ESG relevant legislation, regulations, guidelines or principles of best practice, and including, without being limited to, this Policy and the Voting Rights Policy; b) The oversight of ESG factors, consideration of PAIs and assessment of Sustainability Risks in the investment process of the Delegated Investment Managers; c) The creation of specific investment products available in the commercial offering of the Company (e.g. ESG-focused Investment Products).

+B. ESG Framework, where the ESG documentation is complemented by processes, controls and activities to ensure the consistent and correct application of the ESG Policy.
+C. Organization, with the creation of a sustainable and ESG-oriented structure (including in terms of approach to HR organization and management, training, governance) inspired inter-alia by the principles shared throughout the Azimut Group, as expressed by Azimut Holding S.p.A. (holding Company of Azimut Life) recalled in Section 4 and 5 of this Policy.
+4. RELEVANCE OF SUSTAINABILITY/ESG/CSR ASPECTS Sustainability and ESG matters as well as Corporate Social Responsibility (hereafter "CSR") have been object of increasing attention by: